ecdye/zram-config/README.md

 In some cases, with niche filesystems some manual editing of the code may be required to enable support.

 Pull requests adding support for filesystems that don't work automatically are welcome.

+#### Compatibility issues in virtual machines

+When running zram-config in a virtual machine (VM), you may encounter compatibility issues due to the differences in how VMs handle memory and storage compared to physical hardware.
+Performance may vary, and certain features might not work as expected.
+It is also common for VMs to not have implemented emulation in their kernel for zram.
+If you experience issues, it may be better to not use zram-config in your VM environment.
+It is recommended to thoroughly test zram-config in your specific VM setup to ensure it meets your needs.

 ### Performance